Ornella-KK/instagram/README.md

 # Instagram
-This is an instagram clone app where you can post,like and comment a picture
+This is an Instagram clone app where you can sign in add a picture, view your profile and see other people's pictures you follow on your timeline and also comment and like them.
 ## Author
 Kankazi Kayitaba Ornella
 ## Technologies used